auth0-extensions/auth0-gitlab-deploy/README.md

-# Auth0 Bitbucket Deployments
+# Auth0 GitLab Deployments

-This extension makes it possible to deploy Rules and Database Connection scripts from Bitbucket to Auth0.
+This extension makes it possible to deploy Rules and Database Connection scripts from GitLab to Auth0.

 ## Running